-In this day and age, theme park guests of all types want to be online and ready to share photos, videos, and the thrills of their vacation.
+In this day and age, theme-park guests of all types want to be online and ready to share photos, videos, and the thrills of their vacation.
 (We don’t blame you – after all, Orlando Informer is on many social networks ourselves, including Twitter, Facebook, and Instagram.)
 This is especially the case now that Universal Orlando offers free resort-wide wifi.
 However, after all this sharing, we are commonly asked how guests can charge their phone while visiting the resort.

-What is a Go Puck?
+What is a FuelRod?

-Where can I rent a Go Puck?
+Where can I buy a FuelRod?

 Can I just use a nearby outlet at the resort to charge my phone?